4 to 5 years old

-This term exposes the young students to some simple mechanisms that are used in our daily lives.
-They will learn how gears work and the application of compound gears, wheels & axles, etc. Additionally, their math will be strengthened through playing games that require not just math competence but also motor and coordination skills to be successful.
+This term exposes the young students to some simple mechanisms that are used in our daily lives – how gears work and the application of compound gears, wheels & axles, etc. Additionally, games that are specially designed to not only strengthen their math but require the coordination of their motor skills will be played.

 More real-world robotics applications will be introduced to the students in this final term.
 Music (in the form of notes) and color will be added as input in the coding for the robot, making the activities even more challenging.